 I am also putting aside the ethical arguments.
 Following World War II and the discovery of medical experiments on prisoners at Nazi concentration camps, the medical community came up with a set of 10 ethical principles called the Nuremberg code, which ruled out human experimentation without informed consent, and insisted that such research should only happen after prior knowledge gained from animal experiments.
 This was later built into the Declaration of Helsinki.
-The ethical debates are wide-ranging, but many of the arguments for and against align closely with those for and against the death penalty.
+The ethical debates are wide-ranging, but many of the arguments for and against aligning closely with those for and against the death penalty.

 Medical Histories – do we have them for prisoners?

 When scientists want to conduct an experiment to test a theory, they try and limit all other variables.
-So if researchers want to understand if a medical intervention is having a positive effect, they need to make sure that food, temperature, liquid intake, prior health etc, are as similar as possible.
+So if researchers want to understand if medical intervention is having a positive effect, they need to make sure that food, temperature, liquid intake, prior health etc, are as similar as possible.
 This can be done in animals, where such variables have been controlled and recorded; often since the animals’ birth.
-From this the researcher can see the benefits (if any) of the intervention, and begin to make conclusions knowing that the only thing that differed between the control group and the main group was the intervention.
+From this, the researcher can see the benefits (if any) of the intervention, and begin to make conclusions knowing that the only thing that differed between the control group and the main group was the intervention.

 This same is not possible with prisoners, whose medical history will be more limited.
 The individual could have picked up natural immunities to all manner of diseases, creating confounding variables in the research.
-Many of those in prison have past problems with drugs or alcohol, or other health related issues which may interfere with the experiments.
+Many of those in prison have past problems with drugs or alcohol, or other health-related issues which may interfere with the experiments.

 Genetics research – how could it be done?

 There were almost 280,000 procedures done in 2013 to look at genetics.
-However, there were many more procedures where genetics were studies in relation to other diseases.
-For example, researchers may have been interested to know whether a certain gene was a risk-factor in cancer, or whether blocking a certain protein (coded for by a gene) would treat the symptoms of heart disease.
+However, there were many more procedures where genetics were studied in relation to other diseases.
+For example, researchers may have been interested to know whether a certain gene was a risk factor in cancer, or whether blocking a certain protein (coded for by a gene) would treat the symptoms of heart disease.
 In 2013, 52% of all procedures involved the breeding of a genetically modified animal – this is over 2 million procedures.